ibm-cloud-docs/BlockStorage/replication.md

 Before you can replicate, you must create a snapshot schedule.
 When you fail over, you’re "flipping the switch" from your storage volume in your primary data center to the destination volume in your remote data center.
 For example, your primary data center is London and your secondary data center is Amsterdam.
 If a failure event occurs, you’d fail over to Amsterdam – connecting to the now-primary volume from a compute instance in Amsterdam.
 After your volume in London is repaired, a snapshot is taken of the Amsterdam volume to fail back to London and the once-again primary volume from a compute instance in London.

-## How do I determine the remote data center for my replicated storage volume?
+## Determining the remote data center for my replicated storage volume

 {{site.data.keyword.BluSoftlayer_full}}'s data centers are paired into primary and remote combinations worldwide.
 See Table 1 for the complete list of data center availability and replication targets.